 On Jan.
 22, the VSCPA Board of Directors approved a proposal to amend the VSCPA Bylaws to allow the Society to be more nimble and future-focused to meet the rapidly changing needs of the CPA profession.
 As part of developing the VSCPA2025 strategic framework, the Board discussed the challenges the VSCPA currently faces with its membership model and the need for more flexibility to ensure long-term viability and relevance.

-Members in attendance at the VSCPA’s annual meeting May 10 at the Omni Richmond Hotel will vote on the proposed changes.
-If the motion carries to send to a member vote, the entire membership will receive ballots via email or through mail, depending on communication preferences.
+Members in attendance at the 2018 VSCPA annual meeting May 10 voted to send the proposal to a member vote.
+The entire membership will now receive ballots via email or through mail, depending on communication preferences, on June 1 with a deadline of June 22.
 Two-thirds of ballots received must be in favor to enact the changes.

 Click here (PDF) to view a redlined document of all proposed changes, which are summarized below:

-- Fellow membership criteria: The proposal simplifies the language for Fellow members, since all CPAs must meet all licensing requirements to obtain membership.
+- Fellow membership criteria (Section 2.2.1): The proposal simplifies the language for Fellow members, since all CPAs must meet all licensing requirements to obtain membership.
 Peer review requirements for membership will be included in Board policies.

-- Student membership criteria: The proposal allows for additional flexibility for membership options to support the VSCPA strategy to encourage students to become CPAs.
+- Student membership criteria (Section 2.2.4): The proposal allows for additional flexibility for membership options to support the VSCPA strategy to encourage students to become CPAs.
 Specific student membership requirements will be included in Board policies.

-- Dues tied to fiscal year: The proposal removes provisions that aligns dues payments to the VSCPA fiscal year.
+- Dues tied to fiscal year (Section 4.4 (2)): The proposal removes provisions that aligns dues payments to the VSCPA fiscal year.
 This supports a more future-forward, flexible membership model.

-- Dues refunds: The proposal eliminates the provision that mandates dues refunds in the Bylaws, which is typically determined by operational and Board policies.
+- Dues refunds (Sections 7.1 and 7.2): The proposal eliminates the provision that mandates dues refunds in the Bylaws, which is typically determined by operational and Board policies.